dinasv/CSBFinder/README.md

     ```
     wget https://github.com/dinasv/CSBFinder/releases/download/v0.3.1/CSBFinder.jar
     ```
-CSBFinder has a user interface, but can executed via command line as well.
+CSBFinder has a user interface, but can be executed via the command line as well.

 ### <a name='ui'>Running CSBFinder via User Interface</a>
 Just double click on the CSBFinder.jar file